hartwigmedical/hmftools/count-bam-lines/README.md

 ## Installation

-To install, download the latest compiled jar file from the [download links](#version-history-and-download-links).
-COBALT also requires a GC profile.
-This is available to download from [HMFTools-Resources > Cobalt](https://resources.hartwigmedicalfoundation.nl/).
+To install, download the latest compiled jar file from the [download links](#version-history-and-download-links) and the appropriate GC profile from [HMFTools-Resources > Cobalt](https://resources.hartwigmedicalfoundation.nl/).

 COBALT depends on the Bioconductor [copynumber](http://bioconductor.org/packages/release/bioc/html/copynumber.html) package for segmentation.
 After installing [R](https://www.r-project.org/) or [RStudio](https://rstudio.com/), the copy number package can be added with the following R commands: